onitake/canhat/README.md

 and a CAN transceiver IC.
 It is possible to use both 3.3V and 5V transceivers, provided that that logic levels on the serial interface do not exceed safe thresholds.
 The controller is powered by the 3.3V rail, so in theory can't handle 5V logic levels.

-However, it seems that 5V transceivers such as the Microship MCP2551 work fine with the MCP2515.
-See [Overview of 3.3V CAN Transceivers] for more information on 3.3V operation.
+See [Overview of 3.3V CAN Transceivers] for more information on 3.3V CAN bus operation.

 The voltage for the transceiver can be selected by soldering 0Ω jumpers or wires into either R6 or R7, but not both.
 R6 connects 3.3V, while R7 is for 5V.